 By Jean Hofve, DVM

 1. The strain of mice used in these experiments are bred to be especially susceptible to tumor formation.
-The fact that these particular mice develop tumors is not necessarily applicable to cats or dogs.
+The fact that these particular hypersensitive mice develop tumors is not applicable to cats or dogs.

-3. The chances of even a strictly indoor cat getting out or lost are much higher than the chances of a tumor resulting from a microchip.
+3. The chances of even a strictly indoor cat getting out or lost are much, much higher than the chances of a tumor resulting from a microchip.
 Very few lost cats ever find their way home; but having a microchip (and hopefully additional identification like a collar) makes it much more likely you will be reunited with your cat.

 4. Literally millions of dogs, cats and horses have been microchipped.
 In the veterinary literature I could find only ONE published report of a chip-associated tumor in a dog.
 The renowned pathologist at my alma mater, Colorado State University, said she had seen only one in her entire career.

 5. To ensure the best results with minimal risk, I recommend that the chip should be placed slightly off the midline and away from all acupuncture meridians (particularly the bladder meridian, which runs parallel to but a small distance away from the spine), and a dose of homeopathic Ledum 30C given immediately afterward.

 6. I advocate microchipping even though one of my own cats produced a spectacular sterile abscess that covered his shoulder and halfway down his leg.
 So I’ve seen a nearly-worst-case scenario, but I still chip.